opendatamesh-initiative/odm-specification-dpdescriptor/TSC.md

-The current Maintainers Group for the Data Product Descriptor Specification consists of:
+The current TSC Members for the Data Product Descriptor Specification consists of:

 | Name | Employer | Responsibilities |
 | ---- | -------- | ---------------- |